dixeed/docs/PUBLIC_PACKAGE.md

 Now that we have Travis configured we want to automate our deployment workflow.
 It will handle several things for us:
 * Our [Semantic versioning](http://semver.org/).
-* Publish to NPM the new versions of our package
+* Publish to NPM the new versions of our package.
 * Create *Git tags* in our Github repository.

 To make all of this possible we are going to use a library: [Semantic Release](https://github.com/semantic-release/semantic-release).
 It will read our commit messages and based on their content it will determine what *semver* bump it needs to do (Major, Minor or Bugfix).
 To make its job easier (and possible) we need to enforce a particular commit message format.
 [This is](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#-git-commit-guidelines) the format used by Angular team on their own repository.